WRAPUP 2-HP to buy 3Com for $3.1 bln; Cisco rivalry heats up

 By Ritsuko Ando and Gabriel Madway

-The deal is the latest sign that technology giants from IBM (IBM.N) to Oracle Corp ORCL.O are increasingly encroaching in each other's markets as they seek to become one-stop shops for computing, networking and data storage.
-Cisco itself this year pushed into the server market, of which HP is a major player.
+The deal is the latest sign that technology giants from IBM (IBM.N) to Oracle Corp ORCL.O are increasingly encroaching in each other's markets as they seek to become one-stop shops for computing, networking and storage equipment.
+Cisco itself this year pushed into the computer server market, of which HP is a major player.

 HP, which also reported higher-than-expected preliminary earnings on Wednesday, said it would pay $7.90 per share for 3Com, a 39 percent premium over its closing price.
 The deal values 3Com at $2.7 billion excluding its net cash.